fpopic/learning-k8s-ingress-istio-sso/LEARNING.md

-# Learning Lab: Kubernetes Ingress & Backend SSO Pattern
+# Kubernetes Ingress & Backend SSO Pattern

 This project documents the evolution from a basic Nginx Ingress setup to an enterprise-grade **Istio Service Mesh** with **Single Sign-On (SSO)**.